VSvetlakov/WheelOfWhales/README.md

 cp .env-example .env
 nano .env  # Here you must specify your API_ID and API_HASH, the rest is taken by default

-# If you want to use automatic wallet connection, install Node.js dependencies:
-npm install

 python3 main.py
 ```